e-sites/XcodeLocalizableStringsBuildScript/README.md

 XcodeMissingTranslationsErrors
 ==============================

-A shell script to show errors for any missing translations used by NSLocalizedString at runtime!
+A shell script to show errors for any missing translations used by NSLocalizedString at runtime.

 ## Result
 <br>